Project-Code-UVA/WahooWallet/wahoowallet-backend/README.md

 python -m venv env

 Then run one of these, depending on what OS you are using:
-.\venv\Scripts\activate --If you have windows source venv/bin/activate --If you have Mac or Linux
+.\env\Scripts\activate --If you have windows source env/bin/activate --If you have Mac or Linux

 Note: the env should be held locally instead of in the repo, so you will have to run that everytime.